davidgrab/meta-app/README.md

 ## 📞 Contact

-For questions or feedback, please open an issue or contact [davidgrabois@mail.tau.ac.il](mailto:davidgrabois@mail.tau.ac.il).
+For questions or feedback, please open an issue or contact [davidgarbois@gmail.com](mailto:davidgarbois@gmail.com).